jrohalloran/TeaPP/README.md

 </figure>

-Environmental files (rainfall/temperature records) can be uploaded by navigating to the Upload Page and following these steps (see Figure M11):
+Environmental files (rainfall/temperature records) can be uploaded by navigating to the Upload Page and following these steps (see Figure M 14):

 1)  Select the ’Environmental” tab of the upload display section.